 The bad:

-- front you can’t see or predict where it ends
+- Front you can’t see where it ends

 - Air Conditioning console too small, located too low and on the side.
 Not intuitive to operate